Types of Folded Pens

 Horizon Folded Nib -- again, Brass Store-bought from P&I. Decided to treat myself as I wasn't sure I'd ever be able to make a decent homemade one.
 (Then, got another, as a back-up!)

-Both P&I and JNB sell folded nibs, however the one at JNB is sold WITH the holder (https://www.johnnealbooks.com/product/folded-ruling-pen), whereas at P&I you can just buy the nib itself: https://www.paperinkarts.com/nibf07.html
+Both P&I and JNB sell this nib, however the one at JNB is sold WITH the holder (https://www.johnnealbooks.com/product/folded-ruling-pen), whereas at P&I you can just buy the nib itself: https://www.paperinkarts.com/nibf07.html

 If you have plenty of holders, this is the way to go, and what I did.
 But P&I also sells it with the holder as well: https://www.paperinkarts.com/hafl07.html